Guess Oppo finally found the Find 7 three months after its unveiling.

 Other than that, the Find 7’s specs are the standard fare - 4G/LTE support is a given, along with the Snapdragon 801 quad-core processor, 3GB RAM and a 3000mAh battery.

-All of that makes the Find 7 a powerhouse of a device, based purely on the hardware, at a mere RM1998.
-And you're looking at exactly the same hardware you’ll get with the LG G3 is considered affordable based on the S$928 price across the Causeway for the souped-up 3GB version of the LG G3.
+All of that makes the Find 7 a powerhouse of a device, based purely on the hardware.
+Which, by the way, are exactly the same hardware you’ll get with the LG G3, though at a lower S$719 compared to S$928 for the souped-up 3GB version of the LG G3.